 K9 unit is accepting donations.

-The Woodbury City Police Department K9 Unit was first established in the 1908, when the City authorized the purchase of two tracking bloodhounds but the handlers are unknown.
-In 1972 the K9 Unit was re-established by Sgt.
+The Woodbury City Police Department K9 Unit was first established in the 1908, when the City authorized the purchase of two tracking bloodhounds.
+The original K9 handlers are unknown.
+In 1972, the K9 Unit was re-established by Sgt.
 Joe Szolak and K9 Satan.
-Sgt.
-Szolak continued the unit after retiring K9 Satan with K9 King and K9 Jocko.
+After K9 Satan retired, Sgt.
+Szolak continued the unit with K9 King and then K9 Jocko.
 During these years Ptl.
 Earl Muhlbaier served with K9 Prince.
 Ptl.
 Ed Hawley served with K9 Fritz.

-Chief Tom Ryan is responsible for re-establishing the K9 unit is 2016.
-In 2016, Ptl.
-William Sheehan began serving with his Patrol and Narcotics trained Belgian Malinois, K9 Evo.
-The two attended and graduated from the Atlantic County John “Sonny” Burke K9 Academy in August of 2017.
-K9 Evo is currently patrolling the streets of Woodbury.
+Chief Tom Ryan is responsible for re-establishing the K9 unit in 2016.
+Ptlm.
+William Sheehan and K9 Evo, a Belgian Malinois, attended the Atlantic County John “Sonny” Burke K9 Academy and graduated in August of 2017.
+They served until December of 2022.

 856-845-0065 Ext.
 117

 Corporal Mitchell was first hired by the North Wildwood Police Department in April of 2012 and attended the Cape May County Police Academy.
 Cpl.
 Mitchell earned his certificate from the academy as a Special Law Enforcement Officer, Class II.

 In October of 2012, Cpl.
 Mitchell was hired by Woodbury City Police Department as a Special II Law Enforcement Officer.
 Cpl.
 Mitchell paved his way up to becoming a Full-Time Police Officer in September of 2013.